 So as you can see, it’s a great little course and you’ve probably noticed I’m big on rationale!
-I believe that once a person understands the benefits, risks and background to what’s being discussed or suggested they are more likely to want to go home and do their research and embrace the all important hypnobirthing practice.
+I believe that once a person understands the benefits, risks and background to what’s being discussed or suggested they are more likely to want to research their options and choices and to embrace the all important hypnobirthing practice.

-This course is £150.00 per couple and includes the Baby Bumps Antenatal & Hypnobirthing book ‘I’m Expecting a Baby’, 5 x MP3s including one for the birth partner, a folder of handouts and support up until your baby is born should you want it.
+If taken face to face, this group course is £150.00 per couple, over 4 hours, and includes the book, 10 MP3s, including one for the birth partner, follow up information and support up until your baby is born should you need it.

 To book onto this course you can text, call or email: 07790 207363 / email@example.com and can pay in two instalments if preferred.